rishabhj11/Dining-Philosophers-Problem/ReadMe.md

 # Setup:
-The zip contains the code files- philosopher.c, sem.c, sem.h and the make file-Makefile, in order to compile the code.
+The repository contains the code files- philosopher.c, sem.c, sem.h and the make file-Makefile, in order to compile the code.

 # Steps to follow: